madphysicist/puzzle-solvers/doc/elimination.rst

 As an example, we will show how to work through the problem in the [Stack Overflow question][1] that inspired this package in the first place.
-The full code can be found in `puzzle_solvers.demos.elimination`.
+The full code can be found among the :ref:`setup-demos` at `puzzle_solvers.demos.elimination`.

 The original problem statement is in German and can be found [here][2] (along with the [solution][3]).
 The following is as literal of a translation into